 As an outsider I have watched and listened to John Tory and he seems an honorable and competent mayor, but I feel Toronto lost something by not electing her.
 Although at one time leading in the polls she had at least three strikes against her.
 First as a woman.
 Second as Chinese and probably most devastating as a Socialist.

 Her first elected position was as a school trustee although she had no children of her own.
 One of her concerns was to develop heritage languages.
-She helped bring in programs to temper homophobia ,bringing in students to testify.
+She helped bring in programs to temper homophobia, bringing in students to testify.
 She realized dental care for poor children had an effect on confidence.
 She also campaigned for more affordable child care.

-As a city councillor she ran into conflict with the police union, particularly as they were supported by the Mike Harris, law and order provincial government.
+As a city councilor she ran into conflict with the police union, particularly as they were supported by the Mike Harris, law and order provincial government.
 Police were not supposed to be involved in political decisions, but had been trying to publicize candidates that favored law and order policies.

 For Canada Reads 2005 she championed a book by Margaret Atwood, "Oryx and Crak."
 She made it to the final, but lost to Donna Morrisey.